Set the level of ambition

 Your city’s ambitions will drive circular public procurement

 Cities can set a direction of travel by defining waste reduction targets, putting in place reuse systems, and implementing cross-cutting measures to encourage businesses to become more circular.
-Having a city-level vision for circularity, based on an analysis of current challenges and opportunities, helps to orient policy levers such as public procurement.
+Having a city-level vision for circularity, based on an analysis of current challenges and opportunities, helps to .
 A city-wide roadmap, plan, strategy, or declaration, also helps to set the level of ambition and can be developed in ways that build local buy-in.
 By aligning procurement decisions with your city’s circular economy ambitions and supporting the process with other policy levers, your city government can leverage its purchasing power to deliver environmental, social, and economic benefits for its citizens.
 However, defining a city-wide vision or strategy for circularity is not a prerequisite for implementing circular public procurement.
 Several city governments have started to procure more circular goods and services without a circular economy strategy.

 Adopting a more circular approach to public procurement will be more successful if there is a common understanding among city officials and stakeholders of what your city’s circular public procurement strategy aims to achieve.
 Developing and communicating a circular public procurement plan will send a signal to the market, communicate a clear approach to potential suppliers, and provide a mechanism to engage the private sector in the transition.
 It also supports the mainstreaming of a circular approach across all of the city’s procurement activities and departments.
 Gaining support from your mayor or upper management ensures that circular public procurement is set as a priority.